szpuszi/IRIS-V1/README.md

 ## Power
-IRIS uses LP502535 (Li-PO battery), providing a great balance between size and power.
+IRIS uses LP403035.
-The battery is charged using Adafruit Micro-Lipo Charger for LiPoly Batt with USB Type C Jack (ID:4410).
+The battery is charged using PiMoroni PIM611.

 ## What will you learn?
 - Basic Components: Understanding why we use resistors, electrolytic and ceramic capacitors and how they work.
-- Soldering: Working with THT components.
+- Soldering: Working with THT and SMD components.
 Cold joints etc.
 - Transistor Logic: Understanding how a MOSFET uses a tiny voltage to control a much larger current flow.
-- Power Management: Learning to work with Li-Po batteries safely, including charging using adafruit 4410.
+- Power Management: Learning to work with Li-Po batteries safely, including charging.
-- Programming: How to turn an Arduino Nano into an ISP programmer to flash firmware onto standalone microcontrollers like the ATtiny85.
+- Programming: How to turn an Arduino into an ISP programmer to flash firmware onto standalone microcontrollers like the ATtiny85.
-- Microcontroller Basics: Getting to know ATtiny85, minimalist, compact and universal.
+- Microcontroller Basics: Getting to know ATtiny85 compact and universal microcontroller.
 How the ATtiny85 manages "deep sleep" mode to save battery (almost no use) and wakes up with instantly on a button press.
 - Reading Schematics: Learn how to understand schematics.
 Turning a digital circuit design into a working device.
 - Ethical Hacking: What you can, and what you shouldn't do.
 - Ordering your PCB: Learn how to order your PCB.

 ## BOM
 BOM is located [Here](Manufacturing/BOM.csv)
-Total is ≈ 38.67USD
+Total is ≈ 60USD
 You will also need:
 - soldering iron and solder
 - glue (for the case)